GNOME/gtk/docs/reference/gtk/icon-format.md

 An icon can define a number of states (up to 64).
 Icons always have an `unset` state, which is used to do draw-in and draw-out animations.

 Each path can be present in a subset of states (or in all states).
-When the state changes, the appearance and disappearance of paths can be animated, with a dynamic stroke, a blur effect, or a fade.
+When the state changes, the appearance and disappearance of paths can be animated, with a dynamic stroke, a blobby morphing effect, or a fade.
 There are a number of parameters to influence the transition effects.

 <table>
   <tr>